jumidev/terrabuddy/README.md

 # Background

-`tb` is the cloudicorn command line interface.
+`cloudicorn` is the cloudicorn command line interface.
 It facilitates setting up your machine (see installation), allows you to list components and run terraform commands such as **plan**, **apply**, **destroy** and manages shared variables.

 tb introduces three notions for managing resoureces: **projects**, **components** and **bundles**.
 A project is a git repo with a specific purpose.
 Components are individual objects that you create on your cloud provider.
-Bundles are sets of components that depend upon one another (and tb knows how to create them in the correct order).
+Bundles are sets of components that depend upon one another (and cloudicorn knows how to create them in the correct order).

 ## Anatomy of a project: